-Apple stamping – making prints with apples and real leaves from the garden is a fun fall activity for toddlers and preschoolers.
+This apple stamping activity is a fun way for kids to make prints with apples and real leaves from the garden is a fun fall activity for toddlers and preschoolers.

 Apple stamping is one of those classic art activities that take you right back to your childhood.
 It’s so simple to do, but young children just love it.

 Apples are always a theme here in my daycare in the fall, and we’ve done loads of apple crafts over the years.

 Apple stamping is always a favourite though so it’s one that we do year after year.
 Last year we stamped fall colours with apples and forks, but this time, we’re being a little more traditional.
 We’re stamping the good-old fashioned way with red paint, but we’re adding a bit of tactile interest to our apple prints by adding leaves from the garden.

 - leaves from the garden